 - When the chicken is cool enough to handle, use your fingers to separate any chicken meat from bones and skin.
 Discard the bones and skin.

 - Shred big pieces of meat with your hands into smaller chunks, or use a fork to pull the meat apart.
 Use the meat immediately to make a chicken salad or in sandwiches, or store it in airtight containers in the fridge for up to 3 or 4 days for later use.

 - Giblets: I like to reserve the liver for another time, as it can add a distinctive livery flavor to the stock.
 You can refrigerate to pan-fry later with garlic and onions and toss on top of a green salad for a quick lunch.

-- Straining the broth: If I use the broth immediately to make a chicken soup or Straciatella, I am less concerned with an utterly perfect strain.
-If you really want a clear type of stock and want to remove bits of protein that might have sunk to the bottom, then strain it before it is completely cooled using a fine sieve or a colander lined with cheesecloth.
+- Straining the broth: If I use the broth immediately to make a chicken soup or Italian egg drop soup, I am less concerned with an utterly perfect strain.
+However, if you really want a clear stock and remove bits of protein that might have sunk to the bottom, then strain it before it is completely cooled using a fine sieve or a colander lined with cheesecloth.

 - Refrigerate chicken broth for up to 3 days: After refrigeration, a thick layer of fat will have risen to the top of the broth.
 When ready to use it, always skim off the fat that has congealed on top.

-- A 4 to 4 ½-pound chicken yields about 5 cups shredded chicken and 16 cups of chicken broth.
+- A 4 to 4 ½-pound chicken yields about 5 cups of shredded chicken meat and 16 cups of chicken broth.

 - Chicken bones and skin: either discard or use it again to make a light stock.
 Place them back in a large stock pot and cover them with salted cold water.
 Bring to a gentle simmer and cook again for anywhere from 4 to 24 hours.
 You could use any veggie scraps again to add more flavor.
 Strain solids and cool broth.
 You could also make this in the slow cooker and follow the same process as this bone broth.

 Add your own private notes